 We can’t change the weather – if we could we’d make sure it’s 45 and raining for all cyclocross racing this fall!
 Aside from pre-riding the course and course inspections (we’ll save that subject for another training tip), be sure that you have a good place to warm-up planned ahead of time.

-If the weather is inclement and your team will not be bringing a tent to the race, do whatever you can to warm-up on a trainer out of the elements.
+If the weather is inclement and your team will not be bringing a tent to the race, do whatever you can to warm-up on a trainer out of the elements to stay dry.
 While everyone needs to know the race course well, there is no sense in warming up outside in poor weather.
+Bring two pairs of all clothes so you can do a lap of the course, get wet and change into dry clothes, hop on the stationary trainer covered from the elements and continue your warm up.

 If the weather is not an issue, some riders like to warm-up out on the roads near the race course.
 This is easier to do if the race is in your backyard and you know the area, however, if you are racing out-of-state or at a new venue, it’s worth scouting the area for a section of road that allows for a predictable 30-minute warm-up.